mokwilliam/urban-area-explorer/README.md

 ## Overview

-In this project, we are creating a web app that offers users a dashboard for exploring urban area data and understanding regional differences.
+In this project, we are creating an app that offers users a dashboard for exploring urban area data and understanding regional differences.

 ## Steps followed